inducer/pyopencl/doc/runtime_program.rst

 .. envvar:: PYOPENCL_NO_CACHE

-    By default, PyOpenCL will used cached (on disk) "binaries" returned by the OpenCL runtime when calling :meth:`Program.build` on a program constructed with source.
+    By default, PyOpenCL will use cached (on disk) "binaries" returned by the OpenCL runtime when calling :meth:`Program.build` on a program constructed with source.
 (It will depend on the ICD in use how much compilation work is saved by this.)